akiarie/blog/_posts/2022-05-12-darwin-image.md

 ---
 layout: post
 title: "Theistic Evolution Annihilates the _Imago Dei_"
-date: 2022-06-12 07:30:00 +0300
+date: 2022-05-12 07:30:00 +0300
 tags: [scripture, evolution, man]
 published: true
 ---

+> This is the book of the generations of Adam.
+When God created man, he made him in the likeness of
+> God.
+Male and female he created them, and he blessed them and named them Man when they were
+> created.
+> Genesis 5:1–2

+> Why should not Nature take a sudden leap from structure to structure?
+On the theory of natural
+> selection, we can clearly understand why she should not; for natural selection acts only by taking
+> advantage of slight successive variations; she can never take a great and sudden leap, but must
+> advance by the short and sure, though slow steps.
+> Charles Darwin (_On the Origin of Species_)

-One way in which theistic evolution is impossible to square with the biblical worldview is in the doctrine of man, in anthropology.
+One way in which theistic evolution is impossible to square with the biblical worldview is in the doctrine of Man, in anthropology.
+In this brief article, we will provide a sketch of both the biblical and Darwinian perspectives, and show how antagonistic they are to one another.

-The Bible teaches that God created man in his own image, after his likeness (Gen. 1:26–27, 5:1, etc.) The specific denotation of the creation in the _imago Dei_ is something that requires an extended, exegetical study that I am not prepared to undertake today.
-For our purposes in this brief article, I will be content to make the following observation:
+The Bible teaches that God created Man in his own image, after his likeness (Gen. 1:26–27, 5:1, etc.) The specific denotation of the creation in the _imago Dei_ is something that requires an extended, exegetical study that I am not prepared to undertake today.
+For our purposes here, I will be content to make the following observation:

 ## The _Imago Dei_ is the Chief Definitional Characteristic of Man's Nature.

-When God creates man (in Gen. 1), the only defining characteristics given are that he is to be "in our image, after our likeness" (v.&nbsp;26) and "male and female":
+When God creates Man (in Gen. 1), the only defining characteristics given are that he is to be "in our image, after our likeness" (v.&nbsp;26) and "male and female":

 > So God created man in his own image,